braican/starterkit-wordpress/README.md

 WordPress Imports
 -----------------
-Inside the `_imports` directory, there are some `.xml` files that can be imported into the WordPress installation to add common components.
+Inside the `_imports` directory, there are some `.json` files that can be imported into ACF to add common components.

-#### `acf--page-blocks.xml`
+#### `acf-page-blocks.json`
 The Advanced Custom Fields setup for page blocks.
-Creates an additional field for pages that allows for the addition of modules onto that page.
+Creates an additional Flexible Content field for pages that allows for the addition of secondary blocks onto that page.
 See the [custom page blocks](#custom-page-blocks) section below.

-Upon importing these fields

-#### `acf--location-fields.xml`
-Fields for the Location content type.

 Custom Page Blocks
 ------------------
-This theme uses Advanced Custom Fields to create a field for the "page" content type that allows the user to add additional modules, or content blocks, onto that page.
+This theme uses Advanced Custom Fields to create a Flexible Content field for the "page" content type that allows the user to add additional content blocks onto that page.
 To set this functionality up:

-1. Install the `Advanced Custom Fields` and `Advanced Custom Fields: Repeater Field` plugins.
+1. Enable the `Advanced Custom Fields Pro` plugin.
-1. Import the `acf--page-blocks.xml` file in the `_imports` directory.
+1. Import the `acf-page-blocks.json` file in the `_imports` directory.

-Once you import the xml file you will find a "Page Blocks" field group in the ACF admin section.
-This will include a repeater field called `Additional Page Blocks` containing two sub-fields:
+Once you import the json file you will find a "Page Blocks" field group in the ACF admin section.
+This will include a Flexible Content field called `Page Blocks` that will start off with one layout, the "Simple Copy Block."

-#### `Block Module`
-An html select element containing all of the available block modules that can be included on a page

-#### `Block Title`
-A title for this block.
-Depending on the theme implementation, this value can be used in the theme as a heading for this block.

-To add a new module to the page blocks, duplicate the `module.php` file inside the `modules` directory in the theme, and rename the copied file to reflect the function of the module (include a leading `module-` in the filename).
-Back in the ACF admin, find the "Block Module" subfield in the "Page Blocks" field group and create a new choice using the module file name (*without* the trailing `.php`) and a label for the module.
-For example, if you created a module called `module-latest-blog-posts.php`, you would add the following to the "Choices" field:
+To add a new block, duplicate the `block.php` file inside the `blocks` directory in the theme, and rename the copied file to reflect the function of the block (include a leading `block-` in the filename).
+Back in the ACF admin and the "Page Blocks" field group, add a new layout and add the relevant fields for that layout.
+The "name" field for this layout should match the php file name (*without* the trailing `.php`).
+For example, if you created a block called `block-latest_blog_posts.php`, you would name the layout `latest_blog_posts`.

-`module-latest-blog-posts : Latest Blog Posts`

-When you add a new block to a page, this module will be available in the "Block Module" dropdown.
+When you add a new layout, this block will be available in the "Page Blocks" field group on all pages.

 Going Live